Omen IV: The Awakening: Plot

 Becoming increasingly alarmed and suspicious of her adoptive daughter, Karen turns to her preacher, Father James Mattson, for help in understanding what Jo learned of Delia, and is told of the Antichrist.
 Eight months later, after learning that Sister Yvonne mysteriously left the orphanage when she and Gene adopted Delia, Karen hires detective Earl Knight to find Delia's biological parents.
 Knight's search takes him to Charlotte, North Carolina, where Sister Yvonne now goes by the name Felicity.
 He finds her taking part in a bizarre snake handling ceremony during which Felicity stands in a circle surrounded by venomous rattlesnakes.
 Earl shows Felicity a recent photograph of Delia, and unintentionally causes her to be bitten numerous times.
 After speaking to her before she dies, Knight finds clippings in Felicity's trailer relating to Gene.
 Unable to return to Virginia, Knight sends Karen a letter of his findings in the mail prior to being killed in a bizarre construction accident.
 Before his death, he saw with his own eyes what it would look like if the Antichrist won and established the "Kingdom of Perdition".

 By this time, with her paranoia worsening, Karen has given birth to her son, Alexander, and is eventually able to leave the hospital and return home to meet the new nanny, Lisa Roselli.
 Growing increasingly distrustful of Delia around Alexander while learning of Yvonne and Knight's deaths, Karen receives the latter's letter that details Damien Thorn and reveals that Dr. Hastings is a Satanic disciple.
 Confronting Hastings for answers, Karen learns that Delia is actually Damien's daughter and that she is the protector of the new Antichrist: her twin brother, Alexander, whose embryo was carried inside Delia before being implanted into Karen by Hastings.
 Karen kills Hastings with a scalpel before returning home armed with his gun, where she kills Roselli, also a Satanic disciple, only to find Delia waiting for her, holding Alexander and drawing Karen's attention to the 666 symbol, clearly displayed on the palm of her brother's hand.
 Influenced by the baby's power, Karen ends up taking her own life.
 Afterwards, Gene, Delia, and Alexander attend her funeral.

 Production

-Producer Harvey Bernhard, who'd produced the prior three films in the The Omen series, stated that he'd wanted to prove in an era of ever increasing production budgets he would still be able to make a $4.5 million look as if it was made for $16 million.
+Producer Harvey Bernhard, who'd produced the prior three films in The Omen series, stated that he'd wanted to prove in an era of ever increasing production budgets he would still be able to make a $4.5 million look as if it was made for $16 million.
 Despite the film being positioned as a TV film for Fox, Bernhard thought there was a good chance it could be held for a theatrical release.
 Dominique Othenin-Girard was initially hired to direct the film, but after two weeks of filming Othenin-Girard left the film with producer Harvey Bernhard citing "creative differences" and Jorge Montesi was hired to replace him.